 Senior and Junior (Singles, Pair and Ice Dance)

 The Skate Canada High Performance Development Committee nominates Canadian skaters to international assignments.
-To support these entries, the Skate Canada Athlete Fund will provide a Bryan and Baldwin grant for each ISU Challenger Series, ISU Senior International, ISU Junior International, ISU Junior Grand Prix (excluding Final), ISU Senior Grand Prix (excluding Final), ISU World Junior Figure Skating Championships, ISU Four Continents Championships and ISU World Figure Skating Championships events.
+To support these entries, the Skate Canada Athlete Fund will provide a Bryan and Baldwin grant for each ISU Challenger Series, ISU Senior International, ISU Junior Grand Prix (excluding JGP Final), ISU Senior Grand Prix (excluding GP Final), ISU World Junior Figure Skating Championships, ISU Four Continents Championships and ISU World Figure Skating Championships events.
 Grants will be awarded for ISU Junior International competitions taking place between July 1 and December 31 of each year.
 The grant will assist athletes with travel costs to these competitions and will be sent directly to the skater.
 The grant is based on the below tiered system and corresponds with the skater’s/team results.